 And incarcerations increased

-A massive cost that only made the problem worse.
+A massive cost that only exacerbated the problem.

-Yet even today, some lawmakers are pushing forward more strict drug laws while also refusing to legalize marijuana at a federal level.
+Yet even today, some lawmakers are pushing forward with more strict drug laws while also refusing to legalize marijuana at the federal level.

 A much cheaper approach to drugs is clinics, which can distribute clean needles, provide safe spaces, and provide counseling or drug rehabilitation.